 Some courses may use online proctoring software for tests and exams.
-This software may require students to turn on their video camera, present identification, monitor and record their computer activities, and/or lock/restrict their browser or other applications/software during tests or exams.
-This software may be required to be installed before the test/exam begins.
+This software may require students to turn on their video camera, present identification, monitor and record their computer activities, and/or lockdown their browser during tests or exams.
+This software may be required to be installed before the exam begins.